Capsanthin

 Capsanthin is a natural red dye of the xanthophyll class of carotenoids.
 As a food coloring, it has the E number E160c(i).
 Capsanthin is the main carotenoid in the Capsicum annuum species of plants including red bell pepper, New Mexico chile, and cayenne peppers (Capsicum annuum) and a component of paprika oleoresin.
 Capsanthin is also found in some species of lily.

-Of all carotenoids, capsanthin is considered to have the greatest antioxidant capacity due to the presence of eleven conjugated double bonds, a conjugated keto group, and a cyclopentane ring.
+Capsanthin has antioxidant capacity in vitro due to the presence of eleven conjugated double bonds, a conjugated keto group, and a cyclopentane ring.

-Research

-Xanthophyllic carotenoids such as β-carotene, lutein, and zeaxanthin have often been touted for their ability to help eye functionality.
-Capsanthin may also be able to support eye health and recent research has revealed its potential to help maintain intraocular pressure within a healthy range.
-A clinical study on Wistar rats explored this effect over the course of 28 days.
-The rats were induced with higher intraocular pressure and then either given a placebo or capsanthin.
-At the end of the trial, rats that consumed capsanthin had normalized their eye pressure comparable to the control group that had normal pressure levels.